List of Warner Bros. cartoons with Blue Ribbon reissues: Cartoons with original technical credits restored on DVD/Blu-ray

-The original titles for "A Day at the Zoo", "Of Fox and Hounds", "The Isle of Pingo Pongo", "Don't Look Now", "Wacky Wildlife", "Johnny Smith and Poker-Huntas", "Thugs with Dirty Mugs", "A Feud There Was", "The Early Worm Gets the Bird", "Circus Today", "The Mice Will Play", and "I Only Have Eyes for You" were found on eBay in 2007, but never released on DVD or Blu-ray.
+Fragments of original titles for "A Day at the Zoo", "Of Fox and Hounds", "The Isle of Pingo Pongo", "Don't Look Now", "Wacky Wild Life", "Johnny Smith and Poker-Huntas", "Thugs with Dirty Mugs", "A Feud There Was", "The Early Worm Gets the Bird", "Circus Today", "The Mice Will Play", and "I Only Have Eyes for You", alongside other non-reissued films by Tex Avery, were sold by Avery to a private collector, who then sold them on eBay in 2007.
+However, none of these fragments were acquired by Warner Bros. for official Looney Tunes DVDs and Blu-rays, streaming services, or television broadcasts.

-Sketches and photos of the original titles for "Katnip Kollege", "Sioux Me", "The Fifth-Column Mouse", "Pigs in a Polka", "The Mouse-Merized Cat", "The Cagey Canary", "A Tale of Two Kitties" and "Horton Hatches the Egg" have surfaced, but their real titles have never been found.
+Sketches and photos of the original titles and/or technical credits for "Katnip Kollege", "Sioux Me", "The Fifth-Column Mouse", "Pigs in a Polka", "The Mouse-Merized Cat", "The Cagey Canary", "A Tale of Two Kitties", "My Favorite Duck", and "Horton Hatches the Egg" have surfaced, but no film element have been found.

-The titles pre-1948 for "When I Yoo Hoo", "Fresh Fish" and "The Rattled Rooster" were restored for HBO Max, but have not been released on DVD or Blu-ray.
-The titles for "The Lady in Red" are official recreations from Warner Bros., although it has its original audio music on the recreation title card, as well as the ending titles, while the restoration for "When I Yoo Hoo" retains the Blue Ribbon ending titles.
+The original titles pre-1948 for "The Lady in Red", "When I Yoo Hoo", and "Fresh Fish" were restored for HBO Max, but have yet to be released on an official Looney Tunes DVD or Blu-ray.
+The restoration for "The Lady in Red" has its opening music recreated from the start, while the restoration for "When I Yoo Hoo" retains the Blue Ribbon ending titles.
 MeTV aired a restored version of "Cross Country Detours" with the original titles before it was released to the Looney Tunes Collector's Choice: Volume 2 Blu-ray.
-The original titles of "Farm Frolics" were found in a discovering through the Library of Congress.
+The original titles of "Farm Frolics" were found in a discovering through the Library of Congress, but are never used on any home media releases, streaming service prints or television airings.

-The titles post-1948 for "Sleepy Time Possum" were restored for HBO Max, but have not been released on DVD or Blu-ray.

-The titles for "Hobo Bobo" were restored for the Looney Tunes Collector's Choice: Volume 3 Blu-ray (although the rings were sourced from "Hollywood Daffy").
+The original titles for "Hobo Bobo" were restored for the Looney Tunes Collector's Choice: Volume 3 Blu-ray (although the rings and shield were sourced from "Hollywood Daffy" due to the original print with the original titles being damaged).